Kalimuthu-Velappan/SONIC-DOCS/platforms/sysmonitor/sysmonitor.md

 ### Memory Monitoring :

 #### System Service Monitoring:
    Monitor system core systemd services.
-When the core service and port initialization is
+When the core service and port initialization is done,

 #### System Memory Usage:
    Memory usage of overall system is being monitored.
 When the usage crosses the threshold, syslog message is being generated.
 Syslog message is generated with following information.